PedroSantanaDev/pms/README.md

 ## Access the App

 Once the setup process is complete, the Blazor app will automatically open in your default web browser.
-If it doesn't open automatically, you can access the app by navigating to the URL displayed in your terminal or command prompt after running the setup script.
+If it doesn't open automatically, you can access the app by navigating to the URL displayed in your terminal in the message "Now listening on:" or command prompt after running the setup script.

 ### Sign In